 Anja knows where she wants to go with the orchestra.
 'I want to contribute to a stimulating environment in which everyone continues to develop and is free to make music.
 Music is about emotions; it's up to us to translate all that wonderful repertoire as captivatingly as possible.
 Not only by means of a score and artistic ideas, but also by taking risks.
 When we dare to play with maximum risk, the audience feels it immediately.
 Those are those unforgettable moments of collective turmoil.'

 Her new role as chief conductor means more to Anja than just conducting.
 'I'm not someone who retreats into a conducting room.
 I want to know what's going on and like to build a relationship with the musicians.'
 Besides conducting the symphonic repertoire, Anja will also be involved in educational and social projects.
-'This will give me the chance to get to know The Hague as diversely as possible and to contribute to the orchestra's important role in the community.
+'This gives me the opportunity to get to know The Hague as diversely as possible and to contribute to the orchestra's important role in the community.
 I am very much looking forward to the collaborations with the other institutions in Amare.
 And of course the wonderful opportunities this building offers, not only for the Residentie Orkest, but for everyone in the city.'

 Since 2021, Anja has also been the regular guest conductor of the Lahti Symphony Orchestra in Finland.
 She is also a sought-after conductor in Austria, Spain, England, the U.S. and Japan.
 How she maintains this lifestyle?
 'I love to travel and get energy from new encounters and different cultures.
 Of course every debut is exciting, but as long as you stay yourself, are empathetic and well prepared, not much can go wrong.'